jeshraghian/snntorch/docs/tutorials/tutorial_5.rst

 -------------------------------------------

-In a conventional, non-spiking neural network, a supervised, multi-class classification problem would take the neuron with the highest activation and treat that as the predicted class.
+In a conventional, non-spiking neural network, a supervised, multi-class classification problem takes the neuron with the highest activation and treats that as the predicted class.

-In a spiking neural net, we have a few options, where the most common approaches are:
+In a spiking neural net, there are several options to interpreting the output spikes.
+The most common approaches are:

 * **Rate coding:** Take the neuron with the highest firing rate (or spike count) as the predicted class
 * **Latency coding:** Take the neuron that fires *first* as the predicted class